pradeep9372/IPL-2023-analysis/README.md

 • Visualized reports and dashboards through Power BI

 Join us as we dive into the 2023 IPL season, offering data-driven perspectives that help inform strategies and celebrate cricket at its finest!

+# How to Use
+1. Download the IPL_Data_Analysis.pbix file.
+2. Open the file in Power BI Desktop.
+3. Explore the interactive dashboard to uncover insights into IPL player and team performance